ibm-ecosystem-engineering/JudgeIt-LLM-as-a-Judge/Framework/README.md

 The following prerequisites are required to run the tester:

 1. Python3
-2. IBM Cloud api key (this must be for the same cloud account that hosts the watsonx.ai instance)
+2. IBM Cloud api key (this must be for the same cloud account that hosts your watsonx.ai instance)
+3. watsonx.ai project id: watsonx.ai project's Manage tab (Project -> Manage -> General -> Details)
+   1. This project must be associated with a WML instance

 ### Installation